10 Punching Bag Alternatives & 3 Substitute Exercises (Homemade Tips)

 9. Makeshift Surfaces

-Almost any surface with good padding that is high enough can make a homemade punching bag.
+Almost any surface with good padding that is high enough can make a makeshift punching bag.
 Simply leaning a mattress against the wall is probably the easiest option that involves the least amount of material.

 A couch can also be used, but the user may need to kneel in order to do punches at chest-level.
 Other options include a sand-filled bag, attached a camping pad to a tree, or filling a duffle bag.